Agnik7/Agin/README.md

-# Arin
+# Agin

-**Arin** is a one-stop machine learning solution designed to streamline your ML workflows with easy-to-use utilities and a flexible structure.
+**Agin** is a one-stop machine learning solution designed to streamline your ML workflows with easy-to-use utilities and a flexible structure.

 ## **Features**
 - Modular design for efficient machine learning workflows.